The twistor space of a real associative algebra: incidence geometry, semisimple classification and slice-regular functions: The incidence variety

-The complex space $\C\otimes A\times S$ is foliated by the sets $\mathfrak{a}$; such a foliation is real-analytic, with complex leaves, and $A$ is the space of parameters.
+The spaces $\mathfrak Z_S(a)$, defined set-theoretically with $K=S$, form a real-analytic foliation of $\C\otimes A\times S$ with complex leaves; however, their projected images in $\C\otimes A$ are analytic only under a properness assumption, for instance when the chosen parameter space $K$ is compact.

-Unlikely the case of the quaternions, $Z$ is not a hypersurface in $\C\otimes A$, so it is not the zero of a single holomorphic function.
-We can, nonetheless, use these results to obtain some information on the behaviour of slice-regular functions, for example, on the structure of their zeroes.
-For a more detailed study of the zeroes of a slice-regular function on a real algebra, the interested reader could see the recent works of Ghiloni, Perotti and Stoppato \cites{GPS1, GPS2}.
+Unlike the case of the quaternions, $Z_K$ is not necessarily a hypersurface in $\C\otimes A$, so it is not the zero set of a single holomorphic function.
+We can nonetheless use the compact case to obtain some information on the behaviour of slice-regular functions, for example on the structure of their zeroes.
+For a more detailed study of the zeroes of a slice-regular function on a real algebra, the interested reader could see the recent works of Ghiloni, Perotti and Stoppato \cites{GPS1,GPS2}.